 General Information:

-I have an open door policy for anything.
-If it is closed, knock – it’s probably closed because I was on a phone call and forgot to open it after the call.
-If I haven’t responded to an email, ask me about it.
+I have an open-door policy for anything though the physical door is often closed due to activity outside my office or need to be on a call or zoom.
+If it is closed, knock.
+If I haven’t responded to an email, ask me about it (one of my abundant weaknesses).
 Below are general guidelines to help communicate some basics in the lab.
-There are likely exceptions under special circumstances to most of below (except the code of conduct and never making up or fudging data) and don’t let these guidelines get in the way of common sense.
+There are likely exceptions under special circumstances to some of this document and don’t let these guidelines get in the way of common sense.
 If you have questions, ask.
+Please be passionate and excited about your science and take initiative!

 Keys to success in the lab (no particular order):